Onboardbase/ctl-releases/README.md

 ```
 obbctl help
 ```
-This will display information abouut the CLI
+This will display information about the CLI

 ```
 > obbctl help